seqan/sharg-parser/doc/tutorial/parser/index.md

 positional option ="non-option").

 ## A continuous example
-We will get to know the wide functionality of the argument parser by writing a little application and extending it step by step.
+We will get to know the wide functionality of the parser by writing a little application and extending it step by step.
 Let's say we have a tab separated file `data.tsv` with information on the Game of Thrones Seasons ([by Wikipedia](https://en.wikipedia.org/wiki/List_of_Game_of_Thrones_episodes)):

-\include doc/tutorial/argument_parser/data.tsv
+\include doc/tutorial/parser/data.tsv

 We want to build an application that is able to read the file with or without a header line, select certain seasons and compute the average or median from the "Avg.
 U.S. viewers (millions)" of the selected seasons.

-# The Sharg argument parser class
+# The Sharg parser class

-Before we add any of the options, flags, and positional options, we will take a look at the sharg::argument_parser class itself.
+Before we add any of the options, flags, and positional options, we will take a look at the sharg::parser class itself.
 It is constructed by giving a program's name and passing the parameters `argc` and `argv` from main.
 Note that no command line arguments have been parsed so far, but we can now add more information to the parser.
-After adding all desired information, the parsing is triggered by calling the sharg::argument_parser::parse member function.
+After adding all desired information, the parsing is triggered by calling the sharg::parser::parse member function.
 Since the function throws in case any errors occur, we need to wrap it into a try-catch block.
 Here is a first working example:

-\include doc/tutorial/argument_parser/basic_parser_setup.cpp
+\include doc/tutorial/parser/basic_parser_setup.cpp

-There are two types of exceptions: The sharg::design_error which indicates that the parser setup was wrong (directed to the developer of the program, not the user!) and any other exception derived from sharg::argument_parser_error, which detects corrupted user input.
-Additionally, there are special user requests that are handled by the argument parser by exiting the program via std::exit, e.g. calling `--help` that prints a help page screen.
+There are two types of exceptions: The sharg::design_error which indicates that the parser setup was wrong (directed to the developer of the program, not the user!) and any other exception derived from sharg::parser_error, which detects corrupted user input.
+Additionally, there are special user requests that are handled by the parser by exiting the program via std::exit, e.g. calling `--help` that prints a help page screen.

 ## Design restrictions (sharg::design_error)

-The argument parser checks the following restrictions and throws a sharg::design_error if they are not satisfied:
+The parser checks the following restrictions and throws a sharg::design_error if they are not satisfied:

 * **Long identifiers**: must be unique, more than one character long, may only contain alphanumeric characters, as well as `_`, `-`, or `@`, but never start with `-`.